|Use your mouse

 the most important Canadian writers of the Post World War II Era in

 Canada.
-Some of her works have been translated into 15 different languages.
+Some of her works have been translated into 15 different

-Born New York, New York, U.S.A.
-1957.
-This daughter of actor Christopher Plummer was born in
+Born March 23, 1957 New York, New York, U.S.A.
+Amanda is the daughter of

 in 1982 in Agnes of God.
 She has starred in such films

 as The Fisher King, The World According to Garp, Pulp